frantzalexander/Dashboard-HR/README.md

 The average satisfaction was measured at 3.89 out of 5 with Average employee engagement of 4.12.

-There is an overall decrease in the workforce.
+There was a steep decrease in the workforce from 2012 until 2018.

-This suggests that the economy was in a recession or a change in company direction.
+This suggests that there was a change in company direction or management.

 ### Recommendation
 Effort should be made by management to better communicate the effects of absenteeism to employees and create policies that boost morale and engagement.